runlikeforrestgump/emacs/README.md

 Some commands are (or can be) disabled, which means that you'll be asked for confirmation when you try to invoke them.
 The usual reason for disabling a command is that some commands are potentially confusing for beginning users.

+You'll notice that some commands are grouped by similar prefix keys or prefix or suffix names; for example, a lot of window-based key sequences start with <code>C-x 4</code> and a lot of frame-based commands start with <code>C-x 5</code>.

 ## Invoking Commands by Key Sequence